hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

   you collect only shares with wps of 1, and all the rest are 1/2.
 And again, that means you have more than 1/2 the shares.
 - So both theorems are proved.

+###### Impacts on Service's Calculation of Weight from Staked HBars

+The services layer will track staking to nodes, clipping any stake above the max, and reducing any stake below `1/R` of the maximum clipped stake to zero (where `R` is a setting of services, set to twice the max number of shares allowed per node).

+The resulting stake (after clipping or zeroing) is passed to the platform layer, which treats it as a “weight” for consensus, and which then generates a number of shares for each node.
+That share count is proportional to that weight, and acts as a low-resolution version of that weight.

 ##### TSS Algorithm - Alternatives Considered